Search This Blog

 I don't hide the fact that I reject Divine Principle from leaders here in Luxembourg but nonetheless my wife and I are regarded as regular members – though I don't participate in most church activities, including one of the most basic – prayer.

 Our daughter knows I don't believe, but I let her choose her own way – though under the influence of my wife -- so she has gone to several short workshops to learn Divine Principle in the Netherlands and has also been to Cheong Pyeong (the church's main spiritual headquarters in South Korea, in a resort area by a lake of the same name) for 21- and 40-day workshops.
 It seems she fits in well and can take it all in stride without the terrible mental/spiritual struggles I went through, and also without becoming any kind of fanatic.
-She is very level-headed.

 She studied for 5 years at Sun Moon University (the church's own university) in Korea, which she really seemed to enjoy.
 She met an American fellow student and member there, whose parents contacted us because he had told them he was interested in our daughter as a matching partner.
 When our daughter agreed we arranged a matching with him and his parents, and they were "blessed" by Mrs. Moon in 2018.